mvolkmann/blog/src/flutter.md

 - In Xcode

+  - To change the target version of iOS, select PROJECT ...
+Runner ...
+Basic and set "iOS Deployment Target" to the desired version
   - Select "iPhone" from the device drop-down in the header.
   - Click "Runner" at the top of the Navigator.
   - Click the "Signing & Capabilities" tab.